BouleJaune/dots-files/README.md

 # dots-files
 My Archlinux dots file

+## TODO:

+Alacritty: improve padding + overall conf (theme)
+Qtile: improve dmenu and status bar style

+Why Qtile ?
+Cuz Python comfy

+Why Alacritty ?
+Out of all the terminals I tried it's the one with the least delay for redrawing screen after moving window

-Scripts:
+## Scripts:
 Folder is in the path.

-brightness command helper:
+### brightness

 Takes a number ranging from 0 to 100 to set hardware luminosity through ddcutil and redshift.
 If the number is 0 then a low-blue light filter will be applied, if it's 100 it will be removed.

-tmux-sessionizer command :
+### tmux-sessionizer

-Used through the shortcut ctrl+t in zsh
+Used through the shortcut ctrl+t in zsh.
-Opens up a fuzzyfinder menu to select a folder that will open OR attach a tmux session in that folder Credits to ThePrimeagen: https://github.com/ThePrimeagen/.dotfiles/blob/master/bin/.local/scripts/tmux-sessionizer
+Opens up a fuzzyfinder menu to select a folder that will open OR attach a tmux session in that folder.

+Credits to ThePrimeagen: https://github.com/ThePrimeagen/.dotfiles/blob/master/bin/.local/scripts/tmux-sessionizer

+## Software infos and shortcuts
-Tmux:
+### Tmux:

 Shortcuts:
 - leader + k : delete current session without prompt
 - leader + n or o : go to next or previous session
 - leader + s : list all sessions menu

-Qtile:
+### Qtile:

 Reload config from terminal if broken: qtile cmd-obj -o cmd -f reload_config